SilentDreamz/odin-recipes/README.md

 # odin-recipes

 This project is about:

 - Reviewing and practicing the basics of HTML

 - In the future there will be CSS mechanics, perhaps even JS but for now we start small and build from there.

+- Making multiple pages and a couple of recipes added as content